boroda74/TagTools/README.md

 *LR virtual tag functions may be even more useful if they are used in grouping header in "Albums and Tracks" view.*

-Make sure that you haven't *accidentally* checked some "Library Reports" presets for auto-applying.
+Make sure that you haven't *accidentally* checked some "Library Reports" presets for auto-execution.
 You will see warning message at the top of "Library Reports" window if any presets are marked as auto-applied:
 <br/>

-[Auto-applied preset view example][2]
+[Auto-executed preset view example][2]
 <br/>

 **Auto Rate**